vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/quotasandlimits/quotasandlimits.md

 ### {heading(Cloud networks)[id=nets]}

 The limits in this section are determined by the requirements of operation, they are used to ensure the stable operation of networks.
-It is not recommended to request quotas exceeding the corresponding limits via [technical support](mailto:support@mcs.mail.ru).
+It is not recommended to [increase](/en/tools-for-using-services/account/instructions/project-settings/manage#increase-quota) quotas exceeding the corresponding limits.

 #### Networks, subnets and IP addresses